-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Do not use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 - Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can cause extra damage.
+Even for a short time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking or tracking on carpet if at all possible.
+- Carpets: Avoid walking on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

-- Doors: Shut doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!